-Twill is the second most basic weave after plain weave.
-The filling threads are woven over and under two or more warp yarns, which produces a characteristic diagonal pattern.
-These (face side) lines are called wales.
-The fewer interlacings in twill allow the yarns a greater range of motion and thus can move more freely. usually is softer, more pliable, and drape better than plain-weave textiles.
-Alternatively, because fewer crossings, the yarns can be set closer together, producing a higher thread count fabric that is heavier and therefore can be more durable and resistant to wind and water.
-The angle of the twill can also distinguish the sturdiness of the fabric - the steeper the angle, the more warp yarns were employed (45˚ is common) Soils and stains are less noticeable on twill than on other fabrics.
-Twill also recovers wrinkles better then plain weaves do.Some twill weaves will be sanded or brushed as a final step to remove and smooth out the distinction of the ribs.
-Brushing produces a smooth finish, but has a slightly fluffy characteristic.
+The second most basic weave after plain weave.
+Versatile and popular because of its durability and that it hides stains well.
+Seen in denim jeans, chinos, upholstery.
+The weft (filling yarn) is passed over one or more warp yarns and then under two or more warp yarns – this is repeated.
+The staggered offset between rows produces a characteristic diagonal pattern, called wales.
+Twill typically has a front and a back - called “technical face” and “technical back” (unlike plain weave in which both of the two sides are the same).The wales are more pronounced on the front (face) side.
+Fewer interfacings in twill allow the yarns a greater range of motion and thus the individual yarns have the ability to move more freely (making it softer and more pliable) and combined with the fact that the weave characteristically pulls downwards means that twill typically drapes better and recovers wrinkles better than plain weaves.
+Alternatively, because of fewer crossings, the yarns can be set closer together, producing a higher thread count fabric that is heavier and therefore can be more durable and resistant to wind and water and is often a preferred material for workwear garments.
+Twill weaves are divided into even sided (herringbone, houndstooth, serge) and warp faced (chino, denim, drill, cavalry drill) The angle of the twill can also distinguish the sturdiness of the fabric - the steeper the angle, the more warp yarns were employed (45˚ is common) Soils and stains are less noticeable on twill than on other fabrics.
+Twill also recovers wrinkles better than plain weaves do.Some twill weaves will be sanded or brushed as a final step to remove and smooth out the distinction of the ribs.
+Brushing produces a smooth finish but has a slightly fluffy characteristic.
 A sanded finish is also smooth, but since the sanding shortens the hairs, it ends up having somewhat of a suede feel to it.
-A common example of a twill weave is denim and in used in blue jeans.
+Because twill weave already has a texture that some find interesting, printing on twills is uncommon.